Why Am I Not Feeling Well?

 Possible underlying causes

-Symptoms such as frequent infections, allergies, inflammation, and sensitivity to foods or chemicals may reflect dysregulation of the immune system, including:
+Symptoms such as frequent infections, allergies, chronic inflammation, and sensitivity to foods or chemicals may reflect disturbances in immune regulation and the body’s ability to tolerate environmental exposures.
+These may include:

 Suggested test categories